tail-unica/hopwise/docs/source/user_guide/configuration.rst

 Config Introduction
 ===================
-RecBole is able to config different parameters for controlling the experiment setup (e.g., data processing, data splitting, training and evaluation).
+hopwise is able to config different parameters for controlling the experiment setup (e.g., data processing, data splitting, training and evaluation).
 The users can select the settings according to their own requirements.

 Config Settings
 -----------------------------
 We split all the config settings into five parts: environment settings, data settings, model settings, training settings and evaluation settings.
-The introduction of different parameter configurations are presented as follows (for model settings, please read the specific model page in :doc:`model_intro`):
+The introduction of different parameter configurations are presented as follows (for model settings, please read the specific model page in :doc:`tasks_models_intro`):

 .. toctree::
    :maxdepth: 1